Rail transport in Indonesia

-The majority of Indonesia's railways are on Java, used for both passenger and freight transport.
-There are three noncontinuous railway networks in Sumatra (Aceh and North Sumatra; West Sumatra; South Sumatra and Lampung) and a single operational line in South Sulawesi.
+The majority of Indonesia's railways are located on the island of Java and carry both passengers and freight.
+Sumatra has four discontinuous railway networks, serving Aceh, North Sumatra, West Sumatra, South Sumatra and Lampung.
+One operational line is located in South Sulawesi.

-The nation recently finalized its plan for a national railway network, under which an additional 3,200 km of train tracks will traverse the islands of Sumatra, Java, Kalimantan, and Sulawesi.
-The endeavour has been touted as the most extensive railway project in Indonesia since its independence from the Netherlands in 1945.
-Indonesia intends to extend the national railway network to 10,524 kilometres by 2030.
-As of September 2022, the network spans 7,032 km.
+Indonesia has developed plans for a national railway network, under which an additional 3200 km of track would be constructed across Sumatra, Java, Kalimantan and Sulawesi.
+The project has been described as the country's largest railway undertaking since it gained independence from the Netherlands in 1945.
+Indonesia intends to extend the national railway network to 10524 km by 2030.
+As of September 2022, the network covered 7032 km.

-Urban railway exist in form of commuter rail in all provinces and metropolitan areas of Java – notably in Jakarta – as well as Medan, North Sumatra.
-New mass rapid transit and light rail transit system are currently being introduced in Jakarta and Palembang, South Sumatra.
+Commuter railways operate in metropolitan areas across Java, notably in Jakarta, and in Medan, North Sumatra.
+Mass rapid transit and light rail transit systems have also been introduced in Jakarta and Palembang, South Sumatra.

-Despite Indonesia having a left-hand running for roads, most of the railway lines use right-hand running due to Dutch legacy.
+Although road vehicles in Indonesia travel on the left, most trains operate on the right, a legacy of Dutch colonial rule.